 Take the next step …

 If you can identify with these five important police officer skills through your parenting experience, take the next step to leverage your instincts in an exciting career as a police officer.
-Learn how a criminal justice degree can supply you with the other necessary skills you’ll need to succeed.
+Learn how a Law Enforcement Degree can supply you with the other necessary skills you’ll need to succeed.

 *Source: BurningGlass.com (analysis of 15,866 police officer job postings, Jan.
 1 – Dec.
 31, 2013)